 "When great minds come together, great things happen."

-World record marathon runner Eliud Kipchoge will return to
+World record holder and running philosopher Eliud Kipchoge will return to

 London to defend his title and take his 4th victory on the Mall.

 2018 Runners-up Tola Kitata and Mo Farah will challenge him once